 inches.
 If you think a

 OLED is an emerging technology, very different from LCD/LED sets or plasma TVs.
 They are brighter than LED sets, let alone plasma TVs; offer blacks that are extremely deep (deeper even than the best plasma TVs); have colors that are accurate and well saturated; have wide viewing angles; are very energy efficient; and the screens are incredibly thin.
 However, because of challenges in manufacturing, the two current OLED TVs -- from LG and Samsung -- are also incredibly expensive.
 Reviewers have also raised questions regarding the lifespan of OLED sets, as well as concerns over issues, such as image retention.

 What about the backlight?
-Prior to 2012, the question was do I want an LED backlight or a standard CCFL backlight?
-Now, however, use of CCFL technology has dropped dramatically, so the question most often is do I want an edge-lit LED design (LEDs are only located at the edges of the screen) or a full-matrix array?
-(Each pixel subgroup is lit by its own LED.)
+Before 2012, the question TV buyers had to answer was whether they wanted an LED backlight or a standard CCFL backlight.
+The use of CCFL technology has since dropped dramatically, so now the question has become whether buyers want an edge-lit LED design with LEDs located only at the edges of the screen or a full-matrix array, often called direct-lit since each pixel subgroup is lit by its own LED.
 Each type has its pros and cons.

 Sets with full-matrix backlights used to be more expensive than edge-lit ones, but no more.
 In fact, many budget LED TVs use direct-lit backlights that cut costs by using fewer LEDs.
 Direct-lit sets are slightly thicker than edge-lit sets and are more prone to an artifact called blooming, in which light appears to leak from bright objects surrounded by a dark background.